20 of the Greatest Speeches in History

 Laramie Courtroom, Wyoming (1999)

-Mr. Shepard first gave this moving address at Aaron McKinney’s trial about his son and the reasons why they chose to forgive their son’s killer.
-Shepard’s son was savagely killed in 1998, and the case sparked public outcry against hate crimes specifically targeting the LGBTQ+ community.
+Mr. Shepard delivered this moving address at Aaron McKinney’s trial to explain why they forgave their son’s killer.
+His son was brutally killed in 1998, causing public outcry against hate crimes targeting the LGBTQ+ community.

-During the sentencing, Shepard took the stand and read his victim impact statement.
-In it, he not only asked for forgiveness but also showed compassion and empathy for McKinney.
-Shepard has since become an advocate for LGBTQ rights, and his son’s murder has been cited as a key motivating factor in the passing of hate crime legislation in the US.
+During the sentencing, Shepard read his victim impact statement.
+He asked for forgiveness and showed empathy for McKinney.
+Shepard later became an advocate for LGBTQ rights.
+His son’s murder has driven the passing of hate crime laws in the US.

 6. “Y’all Better Quiet Down” by Sylvia Rivera